 So thanks again David, and I'm sure I speak for all jAlbum users and skin developers when I say - Thank you!

 Other people to whom I'd like to give credit are Roshan Gupta for inspiring me to develop the CSS frame effect with the glowing effect underneath (it wasn't as easy as it looks!).
 I later removed the glow, but it was an excellent effect nonetheless.
-Roshan has produced an excellent example of how CSS frames can be used very effectively.

 I'd also like to thank Anders Engblom, as I stole his slide show routine from the XP skin, and Laura Seabrook for her excellent tutorial series on Java which I referred to very often while developing this skin.
 Also thanks should go to Lykle Voort for the excellent work on the 35mm equivalency script - excellent work!